nicgirault/circosJS/doc/tracks/README.md

 * Lowercase, a-z, can contain digits, 0-9, can contain dash or dot but not start/end with them.
 * Consecutive dashes or dots not allowed.
 * 50 characters or less.

-Note: As written just above, the track name is used as a class name so you should not use spaces and weird characters and first character should not be a digit.